Provide Vital Support

 - ST-10B & ST-10C courses are 200 hours each in the laboratory (hospital setting).

 Enrollment is restricted to 20 students every fall semester.
-To be considered for the CST Program, students are required to submit a complete application, including proof of having all required immunizations.
-Please reference the checklist that accompanies the application (click APPLICATION link below) to ensure you have all of the required materials before submitting your application packet.
-Applicants must submit their application packet to the Nursing Department in person (in Room 4502) or via U.S. Mail to: 8100 Gigantic Street, San Diego, CA. 92154.
+To be considered for the CST Program, students are required to submit a complete application packet which includes a physical exam and immunizations form.
+Please reference the checklist that accompanies the application (click APPLICATION link below) to ensure you have all of the required materials before submitting your application packet to the Nursing & Health Occupation Programs Office.

 All accepted students are expected to meet on the first day.
 Accepted students who fail to attend class will have to re-apply for the next available cohort.